openearth/xbeach-docs/docs/xbeach_manual.rst

 For the surfbeat mode (keyword: :par:`wavemodel` = *surfbeat*), Neumann leads to shadow zones, not so much in the wave height, but in the groupiness;
-the ’blobs’ propagating in the mean wave direction turn into elongated, longshore uniform patches.
+the âblobsâ propagating in the mean wave direction turn into elongated, longshore uniform patches.
 To reduce this effect, the gradient along the wave crests of the wave energy can be set to zero, instead of the longshore gradient (keyword: :par:`lateralwave` = *wavecrest*).
 This way the